-- an overview of the work and activities of the IBAC officers under the provisions of the CCO Act: and - comment regarding the comprehensiveness and adequacy of the reports provided to the VI by the IBAC Commissioner.
+- results of inspections undertaken at the IBAC; - an assessment of the level of compliance with the CCO Act; - an overview of the work and activities of the IBAC officers under the provisions of the CCO Act; and - comment regarding the comprehensiveness and adequacy of the reports provided to the Inspectorate by the IBAC Commissioner.

-The VI's report must not include information that enables the identification of a participant in an operation.
-The Commissioner must also advise the VI of any information that should be excluded from the VI report, if in the Commissioner's opinion the information may:
+The Inspectorate's report must not include information that enables the identification of a participant in an operation.
+The Commissioner must also advise the Inspectorate of any information that should be excluded from the Inspectorate report, if in the Commissioner's opinion the information may:

-- endanger a person's safety; or - · prejudice an investigation or prosecution; or - compromise any law enforcement agency's operational activities or methodologies.
+- endanger a person's safety; or - prejudice an investigation or prosecution; or - compromise any law enforcement agency's operational activities or methodologies.